 — In Italy, Serie A clubs are due to begin team training on May 18 but, in a country hit hard by the pandemic, there is deep uncertainty as to whether the league can resume in June.

-— In France, the season has been declared over and Paris Saint-Germain were awarded the Ligue 1 title.
+— In France, the season has been declared over and Paris Saint-Germain was awarded the Ligue 1 title.

 — South Korea had the honour of being the first elite league back in action on May 8 but there were no crowds or wild goal celebrations — even talking was discouraged.